-INDIANAPOLIS-- The Art Institute of Indianapolis will close for good on December 28, Call 6 Investigates has learned.
+INDIANAPOLIS — The Art Institute of Indianapolis closed for good on December 28, Call 6 Investigates has learned.

-The announcement comes weeks after RTV6 reported the campus was halting enrollments for new students, which has caused concern among parents, students and graduates .
+The announcement came weeks after RTV6 reported the campus was halting enrollments for new students, which has caused concern among parents, students and graduates .

 Between July 2016 and May 2017, the Art Institute of Indianapolis had nearly 1,000 students enrolled, according to the Indiana Commission for Higher Education.

 Call 6 Investigates reached out to Dream Center Education Holdings, the operator of the Art Institute, for an explanation on Wednesday.

 The campus is located at "The Pyramids" near 86th Street and Michigan Road on the northwest side.